 Sites that deliver better user experience (UX) get more preferences in search engines.
 You could improve visitor engagement and drive more conversions through enhanced UX.
-This clearly shows how steps are taken for eCommerce conversion optimization (improving page speed, simplifying navigation, and making the pages responsive to mobiles) can also positively impact your search engine performance.
+This clearly shows how steps are taken for eCommerce conversion optimization (improving page speed, simplifying navigation, and making the pages responsive to mobiles) can positively impact your search engine performance.
 You can thus insert engaging videos and attractive graphics in your website design to catch visitor’s attention.

 - Content is always the king.

 High-quality content is always a huge factor for both CRO and SEO, where the top paragraph needs to-the-point content to convey the brand message effectively.
-In contrast, the later optimizes content for targeted keywords.
+In contrast, the latter optimizes content for targeted keywords.
 In both cases, you should have original, relevant, and error-free content with topical images, graphs, videos to make the content more engaging and drive more conversions.

 - Test and Control